mgarza3/Harrison_CSCI2270_FinalProject/README.md

 How	to	Run:

   Download and then compile all three files, then run PageTurner.cpp.
+You can also downlaod the FinalProectv7"with comments".zip and run the codeblocks project file in your virtual machine.

 Dependencies: